Examining the Sustainability of Copper Use for Disease Management and Horticultural Benefit in Tart Cherry Systems

 • Pest Management: general pest management

-1) to incorporate foliar copper sprays into tart cherry management programs and evaluate the effect of coppers on the control of key diseases including CLS and on the reduction of soft fruit at harvest,
+1. To incorporate foliar copper sprays into tart cherry management programs on commercial and organic farms in Michigan and to evaluate its efficacy on key diseases including CLS and to investigate copper’s potential to reduce soft fruit at harvest.

-3) to educate tart cherry growers about the utility of copper in their management programs and about phytoremediation, and
+3. To educate tart cherry growers about the utility of copper in their management programs and about phytoremediation.